 \ShortSecTitle{Introduction} Gauge theory stands as a cornerstone of modern theoretical physics, providing a mathematical framework to describe fundamental forces and emergent phenomena \cite{Polyakov1987,Tong2018Gauge}.
 Its principles play fundamental roles in the understanding of (de)confinement, quantum anomalies, and topological order in exotic quantum matter.
-Recently, the quantum simulation of gauge theories in one spatial dimension has emerged as a promising tool, offering a manageable setting for investigating complex dynamics and providing deeper insights into the fundamental laws of physics\cite{Peter2005prl,Yoshihisa2006pra,Benni2012prl,Peter2012prl,Wiese2013,Peter2013prx,Peter2014prl,Peter2016prx,Martinez2016Nature,Klco2018PRA,Kokail2019Nature,Marcello2020prx,Yangbing2020,Alexander2020Science,Zhou2022Science,Yuan2022science,Nguyen2022PRXQuantum,Mueller2023PRXQuantum,Pomarico2023Entropy,USTC-thermalization,Zhang2024NP,Charles2024PRE,Farrell2024PRXQ,Mildenberger2025NP}.
+Recently, the quantum simulation of gauge theories in one spatial dimension has emerged as a promising tool, offering a manageable setting for investigating complex dynamics and providing deeper insights into the fundamental laws of physics\cite{Peter2005prl,Yoshihisa2006pra,Benni2012prl,Peter2012prl,Wiese2013,Peter2013prx,Peter2014prl,Peter2016prx,Martinez2016Nature,Klco2018PRA,Kokail2019Nature,Surace2020PRX,Yangbing2020,Alexander2020Science,Yuan2022science,Nguyen2022PRXQuantum,Mueller2023PRXQuantum,Pomarico2023Entropy,USTC-thermalization,Zhang2024NP,Charles2024PRE,Farrell2024PRXQ,Mildenberger2025NP}.

-In (1+1)D, the simplest gauge theories with matter are the abelian-Higgs model and the (massive) Schwinger model, where the electromagnetic field is coupled to one flavor of complex boson field and one flavor of Dirac fermion field, respectively\cite{Anderson1963pr,Brout1964prl,Higgs1964prl,Kibble1964prl,Schwinger1,Schwinger2}.
+In (1+1)D, the Abelian-Higgs model and the (massive) Schwinger model are among the simplest gauge theories, where the electromagnetic field is coupled to one flavor of complex boson field and one flavor of Dirac fermion field, respectively\cite{Anderson1963pr,Brout1964prl,Higgs1964prl,Kibble1964prl,Schwinger1,Schwinger2}.
 On top of the choices of matter field, there is also a parameter known as the topological angle $\theta$ which may be set to $0$ or $\pi$; other $\theta$-angles are less interesting due to the absence of the charge conjugation symmetry and hence the absence distinct phases.
 Field theoretical properties of these four models can be found, for example, in Refs.\,\onlinecite{Tong2018Gauge,Klebanov2022SchwingerModel}.